Jaguar warrior: Life as a jaguar warrior

 Following the warrior's path was one of the few ways to change one's social status in Aztec culture.
 Eagle and Jaguar warriors were full-time warriors who worked for the city-state to protect merchants and the city itself.
 They were expected to be leaders and commanders both on and off the battlefield and acted as sort of a police force for the city.
 Men who reached this rank were considered as nobles and elites of society and were granted many of the same privileges as a noble.
+Outside of battle, soldiers and officers were permitted to wear a distinctive cloak called a tilmatli.
 They were allowed to drink pulque, have concubines, and dine at the royal palace.
 Jaguar warriors also participated in gladiatorial sacrifices.
+To be called a jaguar warrior meant that the man had shown a great combat ability and was fearless.
+Since in combat, one of the key actions was to take prisoners, who were later sacrificed as offerings to Aztec deities, a jaguar suit and helmet were the awards a soldier received for capturing four enemies.